-Prerequisites: A weighted average mark of at least 70 in MATH2120, MATH2520 and in a further 15 Credit Points of Level II Mathematics concurrently.
+Prerequisites: A weighted average mark of at least 70 in MATH2120, MATH2520 and in a further 15 credit points of Level II Mathematics

-Note/s: It is highly recommended that MATH3121 be taken
+Note/s: It is highly recommended that MATH3121 be taken concurrently.
+Subject not offered in 1998.

 Fundamental methods for solution of problems in applied mathematics, physics and engineering.
 One or more topics selected from: asymptotic and perturbation techniques, singularity analysis, nonlinear waves, solitons, bifurcation theory, chaotic dynamics.